IsaacPrkr/IsaacPrkr/README.md

 ### Hi there 👋, my name is Isaac Parker
 I'm Isaac Parker, and I am a graduate in computer science at Nottingham-trent University currently looking for work and working on personal projects.

-Take some time to look at my CV in my repositories!
+Take some time to look at my repositories!

 - 🔭 I’m currently working on : Bank-Program
 - 🌱 I’m currently learning : C#